AnnuJoshi/data-interview-prep/company_specific/DoorDash/practice/practice_python.md

 </details>

 <details>
-<summary> Write a function ‘min_distance’ to find pairs of elements with the minimum absolute distance in an array of integers, returning them in ascending order.(10 min) </summary>
+<summary>11.
+Write a function ‘min_distance’ to find pairs of elements with the minimum absolute distance in an array of integers, returning them in ascending order.(10 min) </summary>

 ```python
 def min_distance(arr):